 The pre-game speech is all about energy.
 Energy is critical for a team to stay united, to perform at peak levels, and to defeat an opposing team.
 What you are essentially doing during the pre-game speech is infusing energy into your team.
 It is Newton’s first law of thermodynamics in motion.
 The language that you use, and the way that you present it to your team, has the power to literally heighten their energy, focus, and performance.
-The following are a few points that will help you prepare and think differently about your approach to this aspect of the game.
+The following are seven tips that will help you prepare and think differently about your approach to this aspect of the game.

-The second step is to realize that it is an art.
+Pre-game speeches are an art.
 A theatrical performance.
 Rhythm, tempo, inflection... it all matters.

 The sixth tip...only certain people should give it.
 Make sure you are one of those people.
-If the team doesn’t respect you or what you have to say then spare yourself and the team the painful experience.
+If the team doesn’t respect you or what you have to say then spare yourself and the team the painful and embarrassing experience.

 The seventh tip...practice, practice, practice and have a plan.
 Being a great speaker takes time but being able to give a great pre-game speech is a very difficult skill to master.
 When I gave my pre-game speeches, I practices every single day leading up to the game.
 I was a terrible public speaker and would frequently blank on everything that I wanted to say.
 I created a ratio of 10:2.
 I practiced and memorized ten things I wanted to say so that I could always communicate at least two things to the team during my speech.

 Want to learn more?
 Check out our new book called The Captain’s Playbook to learn how to be the best leader you can be for your team.
 Watch the video below for a much more detailed breakdown of an actual pre-game speech: https://www.youtube.com/watch?v=_Q3rRGOH_Ac&t=566s